Wildlander-mod/wildlander-mod.github.io/_08-SkillAnalysis/Conjuration.md

 _Effect_ :

+Note: Bound Hunting Knife is not affected by this perk.

-* Adds a 3 second soultrap enchantment to Bound Dagger, Bow, Sword or Axe.
+* Adds a 3 second soul trap enchantment to Bound Dagger, Bow, Sword or Axe.

+---

 **Mystic Banishment**